obsidiandynamics/neli/README.md

 In addition to observing partition assignment changes, the partition owner periodically publishes a heartbeat message to the monitored topic.
 It also consumes messages from that topic — effectively observing its own heartbeats, and thereby asserting that it is connected to the cluster *and* still owns the partition in question.
 If no heartbeat is received within a set deadline, the leader will take the worst-case assumption that the partition will be imminently reassigned, and will proactively relinquish leadership.
 (The deadline is chosen to be a fraction of `session.timeout.ms`, typically a third or less — giving the outgoing leader sufficient time to fence itself.)
 If connectivity is later resumed while the leader is still the owner of the partition on the broker, it will again receive a heartbeat, allowing the client to resume the leader role.
 If the partition has been subsequently reassigned, no heartbeat will be received upon reconnection and the client will be forced to rejoin the group — the act of which will invoke the rebalance callback, effectively resetting the client.

-The difference between this variation of the protocol and the 'full-fat' version is that the latter requires all members to continuously publish messages, thereby ensuing continuous presence of heartbeats.
-By comparison, the 'lite' version only requires the owner of the partition to emit heartbeats, whereby the ownership status is communicated via the callback.
+One notable difference between this variation of the protocol and the full version is that the latter requires all members to continuously publish messages, thereby ensuing continuous presence of heartbeats.
+By comparison, the 'fast' version only requires the assigned owner of the partition to emit heartbeats, whereby the ownership status is communicated via the callback.

+The main difference, however, is in the transition of leader status during a routine partition rebalancing event, where there is no failure _per se_, but the partitions are reassigned as a result of a group membership change.
+Under exclusive mode, the full version of the protocol requires that the new leader allows for a grace period before assuming the leader role, thereby according the outgoing leader an opportunity to complete its work.
+The reduced form relies on the blocking nature of the rebalance callback, effectively acting as a synchronization barrier — whereby the rebalance operation is halted on the broker until the outgoing leader confirms that it has completed any in-flight work.
+The fast version is called as such because it is more responsive during routine rebalancing.
+It also requires fewer configuration parameters.

 # Further considerations